-Except as set forth below, the company's original shareholders who are selling in this offering (constituting all but one of the selling stockholders, which is a charitable organization) have all agreed with the underwriters that they will not sell or, subject to limited exceptions, including a carve-out for up to 500,000 shares that may be gifted for charitable purposes in the second year, otherwise dispose of any shares of common stock without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
-Shares beneficially owned by R. Craig Bryson are subject to this lock-up arrangement for a period of 180 days.
-See "Risk Factors" and "Underwriting" for more information regarding these lock-up arrangements.
+In addition, the company's original shareholders who are selling in this offering (constituting all but one of the selling stockholders, which is a charitable organization) have all agreed with the underwriters that they will not sell or, subject to limited exceptions, including a carve-out for up to 500,000 shares that may be gifted for charitable purposes in the second year, otherwise dispose of any shares of common stock without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
+See "Risk Factors" and "Underwriting" for more information regarding this lock-up arrangement.
 Similarly, the company has entered into a separate lock-up agreement with its original shareholders pursuant to which they agree to be subject to volume restrictions set forth under Rule 144 on the sale of shares after the expiration of the two year lock-up.